the magic of sanskrit

 In the western yoga movement, it has become common to find people chanting, singing and praising God in Sanskrit as an important adjunct to a physical (raja) yoga practice.
 Many Indian masters have declared this form of spiritual worship (which falls under bhakti yoga) to be the easiest and fastest route to enlightenment, for as one chants, the heart chakra expands, effortlessly flooding the being with light.

 It is widely believed that Sanskrit is the oldest extant language on earth, stemming roughly from around three to five thousand years ago.
 Considered to be the basis of many of the world’s languages, Sanskrit has ties to Greek, Latin, the Romance languages, and Middle Eastern languages.
 The word “Sanskrit” means “refined,” “joined together” or “perfect,” indicating that it is a highly regulated and orderly language in terms of its grammar.

 There is a mythological story about the derivation of Sanskrit that deserves mention.
 According to this account, Lord Brahma (the creative force of the Divine) spoke vedic knowledge in Sanskrit to the devas (higher beings) who in turn passed the information on from the heavenly spheres to mystics who were deep in meditation, living in a pristine state and attuned to subtle energies.

 Thus Sanskrit is a “heard” language and referred to as devanagari from “deva” meaning “god” and “nagari” meaning “city,” and translated as “the language of the gods.”
 The holy seers recorded all of the vedic texts in Sanskrit, much like early European spiritual texts were written in Latin, with priests serving as the keepers of Sanskrit.
 Like Latin, Sanskrit was not a spoken language, but rather a language in which prayers and mantras were written and chanted.
 Today we are rediscovering this beautiful language with its mystical abilities to produce healing.

-For example, in English we say “dog,” in French it is “chien,” and in Spanish “pero.”
+For example, in English we say “dog,” in French it is “chien,” and in Spanish “perro.”
 These three words sound different even though they refer to same entity, and which one comes closest to the actual vibration of “dog” we do not really know.
-Therefore, Sanskrit words are highly accurate representations of dense, physical matter in
+Therefore, Sanskrit words are highly accurate representations of dense, physical matter in sound form.

 For yogis, what may be most interesting is that Sanskrit has the ability to actually create healing through its vibration, since Sanskrit mantras directly affect the chakras, organs and nervous system.
 Although it is certainly important to understand the meaning of chants, their power lies mostly in the actual sounds themselves, that mystically allow blessings to manifest around and within us.

 The Bible states: “In the beginning was the Word and the Word was God,” an undoubted reference to this phenomenon of sound being equated with the divine.
 Unfortunately today we are so bombarded by noise pollution that it is difficult to tune in to subtle, “unheard” energies.
 However, it is not impossible.